Tonga eruption: First aid flights take off from Australia, New Zealand | DW | 20.01.2022

 The Australian High Commission in Tonga said that Australia had provided 1 million Australian dollars to the recovery effort.

-New Zealand said that a C-130 Hercules aircraft had departed for Tonga carrying aid supplies.
+New Zealand's foreign Minister Nanaia Mahuta said that a C-130 Hercules aircraft carrying aid supplies had departed for Tonga from Auckland and would land at about 4pm New Zealand time (0300 GMT).

+"The aircraft is carrying humanitarian aid and disaster relief supplies, including water containers, kits for temporary shelters, generators, hygiene and family kits, and communications equipment," Mahuta said in a statement.

+The delivery of supplies will be contactless, Mahuta said.
+Tonga is COVID-19 free and is worried that the virus could spread to the island along with aid deliveries.

 The Australian military relief ship the HMAS Adelaide is also standing by in Brisbane and is expected to depart for Tonga on Friday.